-Section 7 - Presents a summary of the current development state with conclusions and provides an overview on how future work will proceed.
+Section 7 - Presents a summary of the final development state with conclusions.

-4 Background and state of the art
+4 Background and State of the Art

-Multi-agent systems have been widely studied in literature, and some existing options have been evaluated before deciding to implement the marketplace.
-A multi-agent system is a computerized system composed of multiple interacting intelligent agents.
+Multi-agent systems (Lützenberger, et al., 2013) have been widely studied in literature, and some existing options have been evaluated before deciding to implement the marketplace.
+A multi-agent system is a computerized system composed of multiple interacting intelligent agents1.
 Agent platforms are typically designed with a container paradigm, where all agents live in a well-defined agent container.
 Among the many platforms available on the internet, a few subsets of candidates that might cover a good subset of composition features and requirements have been selected, they are listed in the following Table 2.